abw/badger-database-js/README.md

 # Badger Database

-This is a simple but powerful database management tool that allows you to build database abstraction layers for your projects.
+This is a simple but powerful database management tool that allows you to build database abstraction layers for your Javascript projects.
 It has support for accessing Postgres, MySQL and Sqlite databases.

 The aim is to provide a *Separation of Concerns* between your application code and your database code so that you can write application code at a